 Complementary Protein Sources

 Experienced vegetarian and vegan bodybuilders know how to choose complementary protein sources to form complete protein meals.
-Combining legumes with grains, nuts and/or seeds helps ensure you get in all the 9 essential amino acids.
-Here are some combinations you can consider:
+Combining legumes with grains, nuts, and/or seeds helps ensure you get in all the 9 essential amino acids.

 Some Recommended Complementary Protein Combinations: